 We know that the best way for a practice to grow is by creating a system that is able to provide a steady stream of new patients.
 Managing a system to separate, identify, encourage qualified patients and reinforce communication with those patients using an outstanding follow-up system is the most important component of physical therapy marketing, but is nonexistent in most private practices.

-The best physical therapist in the world can struggle to acquire and treat patients in the absence of such a system.
+The best physical therapist in the world can struggle to acquire and treat patients in the absence of a physical therapy marketing system.

 So how do you create such a system?
-The first step towards the creation of a systematic private practice involves an understanding of the process of the referral in itself.
+The first step towards the creation of a systematic private practice involves an understanding of the referral process in itself.
 When a patient walks into your clinic seeking therapy, the new business is a result of a system, not necessarily a random event.

-Imagine driving hundreds of miles in extreme heat and humidity along the desert.
-Extreme fatigue, boredom and thirst leave you yearning for a diet soda.
+Imagine driving hundreds of miles under extreme heat along the desert.
+Fatigue, boredom and thirst leave you yearning for a diet soda.
 The moment you see a rest stop, you immediately pull over to get something cool and refreshing to drink.

 - Need For Respite

-The key to marketing your physical therapy clinic is understanding the why, how, and when the patient finally got to you, and positioning yourself in front of them at each step of the way.
+The key to an effective marketing physical therapy strategy is understanding the why, how, and when the patient finally got to you, and positioning yourself in front of them in every step of the way.